ikeerthivasanswaminathan/WDM_EXP1/README.md

-### EX1 Creation of Employee, Weather dataset in WEKA Data Mining and Analysis Tool and perform Preprocessing
+### EX 01 - Creation of Employee, Weather dataset in WEKA Data Mining and Analysis Tool and perform Preprocessing

-### DATE:
+### DATE : 26/02/2025

 ### AIM:
   To Create Employee, Weather dataset in WEKA Data Mining and Analysis Tool and perform preprocessing

 ### PROCEDURE:

 1) Open Start -> Programs -> Accessories -> Notepad
 2) Type the following training data set with the help of Notepad for Employee Table.